5l1v3r1/B-Blog/README.md

-# SimpleBlog
+# B-Blog
-A simple blog script for Web Programming course at university.
+A mini blog script for Web Programming course at university.
+Its fully open source and published under GPL3(GNU PUBLIC LICENSE v3) Anyone can fork and develop it...

+## IMPORTANT WARNING
+**It is not a commercial product, It is not full secure for use in real website or hosting when under develop.
+If you run this in server you will accept any OWN RISK**

 ### Features
 * Full AJAX